anicolaspp/akka-persistence-maprdb/README.md

 ## Inspecting your Journals and Snapshots

-At any moment in time, we could use of the many avaible tools to inspect the corresponding structures created by this library.
+At any moment in time, we could use one of the many available tools to inspect the corresponding structures created by this library.

 ### Using MapR DBShell